Private Day Tour of Luxor's Ancient Sites from Marsa Alam

 Why we love it?

-This private day tour from Marsa Alam to Luxor offers a comprehensive exploration of some of Egypt’s most significant ancient sites.
-You will visit the Valley of the Kings with admission included, where you can see royal tombs such as KV6, the Tomb of Ramses IX, and others.
-The tour also covers entry to the Mortuary Temple of Hatshepsut, the only female pharaoh’s temple, and the vast Karnak Temple complex, known for its Avenue of Sphinxes, Hypostyle Hall, and the Obelisks of Queen Hatshepsut and Tutomosis I. There is a stop to admire the Colossi of Memnon from outside, with the option to take photos.
-The experience includes a private Egyptologist guide, lunch, and air-conditioned transport, while tickets to the sites and tipping are not included.
-This tour suits travelers interested in ancient Egyptian history and architecture who want a detailed, personalized visit to Luxor’s key archaeological landmarks.
+This private day tour from Marsa Alam to Luxor offers an in-depth exploration of some of Egypt’s most significant ancient sites.
+You will visit the Valley of the Kings, including KV6 – the Tomb of Ramses IX, where several royal tombs showcase intricate burial chambers.
+The itinerary also includes the Mortuary Temple of Hatshepsut, dedicated to Egypt’s only female pharaoh, and a stop at the Colossi of Memnon, two massive statues from the era of Amenhotep III.
+In Luxor’s East Bank, you will explore the vast Karnak temple complex, featuring the Obelisk of Hatshepsut and the Temple of Amon adorned with lotus and papyrus designs.
+The tour includes private transfers in an air-conditioned vehicle, a multilingual Egyptologist guide, and lunch, while admission fees to these historic sites are not included.
+This experience suits travelers interested in ancient Egyptian history and architecture who prefer a guided, personalized visit to Luxor’s key landmarks.

 Inclusions